sathwick-p/gprxy/docs/go.doc.md

 - Your proxy didn't recognize `AuthenticationSASL` as a valid message type
 - Client was sending wrong response format for SASL authentication

-So I thought I need to add SASL support and authentication as well, and the backend will handle it as expected.
+So yes, I need to add proper SASL handling; the backend will do its thing once I speak the right protocol.

 To verify this, I created a dummy user to check if it would work as expected: